zuozhenggh/learning-library/data-management-library/database/essbase21c/scenario/scenario.md

     ![](./images/imageSM_32.2.png "")

-    Note: Notice that changes still not been updated to base.
+    Note: Notice that changes still have not been updated to base.